anaef/lua-h3/doc/DirectedEdge.md

 ## `h3.origintoedges (cell)`

-Returns the list of the up to six directed edges of the specified origin cell.
+Returns a list of the up to six directed edges of the specified origin cell.

 ## `h3.edgetoboundary (edge)`

-Returns the coordinates of the specified directed edge as a list of lists of latitutde and longitude.
+Returns the coordinates of the specified directed edge as a list of lists of latitude and longitude.